-- Take note of what you’re doing when the errors occur.
+- Take note of exactly what you were doing when the errors occurred.
 Don’t rely on your memory, because trust me, things will get blurry after you’ve waited on hold for a support person.
-Write down notes, like, “Tried to play video on CNN.
-Got error message and Internet Explorer closed.”
+Write down notes, like, “Tried to play video on CNN in this article (URL).
+Got error message (error message) and Internet Explorer closed on its own.”

 - Have any account credentials that might be needed on hand.
 If you’re calling because your Internet connection or wireless network isn’t working properly, you should have your router’s administrative login name and password and your wireless network name and password on hand, as well as your Internet account name and password.
 (Why yes, all three of those are usually different.
 If you didn’t set up the router, the person who did set it up should have left you that information.)

-- If your problem involves anything you did in a web browser (like Internet Explorer or Chrome or Firefox), have the name and version of your browser ready.
+- If your problem involves anything you did in a web browser (like Edge or Chrome or Firefox), have the name and version of your browser ready.

 - Make sure you have the equipment that’s being troublesome available, and you aren’t busy doing anything else with it.
 If the problem is on your computer, don’t start a big download or anything like that while you’re on hold.
 Most certainly don’t make a VoIP call using said computer to the tech support line!
-If the problem is with your cell phone, call from a different phone.
-If the problem is with your printer, have it turned on and connected to your computer with the ink cartridges and paper in place.
+If the problem is with your cell phone, call from a different phone if at all possible.
+If the problem is with your printer, have it turned on and connected to your computer with the ink or toner cartridges and paper in place.

 - If data is stored on whatever device you’re having trouble with, back it up before calling the support line if it’s humanly possible.
 I mean it.
 Even if you have to look up how to back it up, and it takes a long time, backing it up is worth the time.